 This page does actually display the year/make/model finder that we really want, though.
 But wouldn’t it have been much easier to use this tool if it was on the home page?
 Rather than seeing the confusing and redundant options available here, I could have used this on the home page and been taken directly to a more relevant set of products.

 Unfortunately for Autozone, after making a selection in the product finder pictured above, very little on the page updates.

 This strange behavior confuses shoppers.
-Many of them might think that the feature isn’t working at all since there’s little visual confirmation in the products that are shown.
+Many of them might think that the feature isn’t working at all.
+This is because there’s little visual confirmation in the products that are shown.
 This is likely to happen to visitors on others sites where the parts finder is introduced in the middle of the session rather than at the beginning.

 By placing the parts finder in the header, we can determine accurately what vehicle the visitor is shopping for early in the process.
-This also means that we don’t have to rely on the user’s spelling, or in their providing all of the details necessary.
-If, for example, the user types “A4 headlight” we know the model and a broad category, but don’t know the make or the year.
+This also means that we don’t have to rely on the user’s spelling.
+We also don’t have to rely in their providing all of the details necessary.
+If, for example, the user types “A4 headlight” we know the model and a broad category.
+However, we don’t know the make or the year.

 MXGear places the product finder front and center on the home page.
 Their setup is slightly different since they sell parts for various types of vehicles.
 But the concept is solid.
 Here, they ask for the type of vehicle, the make, the year, and then the model.

 Once the shopper clicks “find”, they can select exactly what they need for their vehicle.